14 12 6

 Viral Content Bee

 This website is great for connecting and sharing posts with bloggers outside of your immediate circle.
-Basically, by sharing other people’s content, you earn ‘points’ that allow to share your content.
+Basically, by sharing other people’s content, you earn ‘points’ that allow you to share your content.
 The more you share, the more you get shared!

 This month I was mostly active in the Rockstar Finance Forums.
 I interacted with other bloggers/podcasters and shared content.
 Collaborating and working with other influencers has been key to the blog’s growth.